September 22, 2025

 - Drip system – In a drip system, the nutrient solution is dripped on the plant’s roots to keep them moist.

-- Flood and Drain System – The flood and drain system works by flooding the plant’s root system with nutrient solution at periodic intervals.
+- Flood and Drain System – The flood and drain system operates by periodically flooding the plant’s root system with a nutrient-rich solution.

 - Nutrient Film Technique (N.F.T) – In this system, a very shallow nutrient solution continuously flows downward through the tubing; the bare roots of the plants come in contact with the water and can absorb the nutrients from it.

-- Water Culture – In this system, the roots of the plants suspended in a basket hang down from the basket directly into the nutrient solution.
-The roots remain submerged all the time, 24 x 7.
+- Water Culture – In this system, the roots of the plants, suspended in a basket, hang directly into the nutrient solution.
+The roots remain submerged at all times, 24/7.
 The necessary oxygen for plants is provided by air bubbles rising through the nutrient solution or from dissolved oxygen in the water.

 - Aeroponics – As the name indicates, the nutrients to the roots of plants hanging in mid-air are provided in the form of mist using a mister or sprinkler at regular intervals.
 Mid-air hanging provides maximum oxygen to the growing plants.